pbagos/PYRAMA/README.md

 ## Features

 1. Quality Control
-2. Robust analysis and meta-analysis of GWAS
+2. Robust analysis and meta-analysis of GWAS (For Discrete and Continuous phenotypes inputs)
 3. Standard GWAS meta-analysis
-4. Bayesian meta-analysis
+4. Bayesian meta-analysis (For Discrete and Continuous phenotypes inputs)
-5. Meta-analysis with summary statistics imputation
+5. Meta-analysis with summary statistics imputation (only for BETA/SE input)
 6. Functional enrichment analysis

+### File inputs examples
-### 1. Discrete Phenotypes
+#### 1. Discrete Phenotypes

 A tab-delimited file with the following columns: